1914 French Grand Prix: Entries

-The most serious opposition to the French teams would come from Mercedes, returning to the Grand Prix for the first time since winning in 1908.
-The company had not made a racing engine before that revved over 1500rpm so Paul Daimler engaged the aero-engine division to assist with engine development.
-The new 4.5-litre unit had innovative single-cast cylinders with four valves each and a single overhead camshaft, giving 106 bhp at 3100rpm.
+The most serious opposition to the French teams would come from Mercedes, returning to the Grand Prix for the first time since winning in 1908 with much bigger engines, well over 10 liter.
+Under the 4.5-litre capacity limit, higher revs were needed to get power, as superchargers were nearly a decade away.
+The company had not yet made a racing engine that revved over 1500rpm, so Paul Daimler engaged the aero-engine division to assist with engine development.
+The new unit had innovative single-cast cylinders with four valves each and a single overhead camshaft (SOHC), giving 106 bhp at 3100rpm.
 Gone was the chain-drive, instead a lighter live rear-axle was used.
 However, they did persist with rear brakes only.

 Five of the six 18/100 cars built were entered, with a strong team of drivers led by Christian Lautenschlager, victor in 1908.
-Alongside him were Otto Salzer, young Mercedes director Max Sailer, French veteran Louis Wagner and Belgian Mercedes-agent Théodore Pilette.
+Alongside him were Otto Salzer, young future Mercedes director Max Sailer, French veteran Louis Wagner and Belgian Mercedes-agent Théodore Pilette.

 The new Opel was a development of the 4.0-litre 1913 model, retaining its single-overhead camshaft, with four valves per cylinder and a live rear axle like the Mercedes.
 They were the lightest cars in the field, well over 100 kg lighter than most others.
 Regular works driver Carl Jörns led a team of three cars.

 From Italy came FIAT (including veteran Alessandro Cagno), Felice Nazzaro's own team Automobili Nazzaro, and a single entry from Aquila Italiana.
 Great Britain was represented by Sunbeam (Resta, Lee Guinness and Chassagne) and Vauxhall who included American Ralph DePalma in their squad.